lantelyes/uploadr/README.md

 # Uploadr

-Uploadr is a simple file storage server. it is a completed code challenge for Atrium LTS engineering.
+Uploadr is a simple file storage server. it is a part of completed code challenge for Atrium LTS engineering.

 ## Usage Notes:
 ### Platform